-The George Mason University School of Law is one of the nation’s leading centers for the study of law and economics, constitutional political economy, and public choice theory.
+The Antonin Scalia Law School at George Mason University is one of the nation’s leading centers for the study of law and economics, constitutional political economy, and public choice theory.
 As such, the Library aims to maintain a robust collection to support scholarship in these areas.
 Below is a brief list of resources available to Library patrons.

 - Elgar Companion to Law and Economics, edited by Jürgen G. Backhaus.
 K487.E3 Z945 2005 REFERENCE.

 - Elgar Dictionary of Economic Quotations, by Charles R. McCann.
 PN6084 .E36 E44 2003 REFERENCE.

 - Encyclopedia of Law and Economics, edited by Boudewijn Bouckaert and Gerrit de Geest.
 K487.E3 E53 2000 REFERENCE.

 - The Language of Law and Economics: A Dictionary, by Francesco Parisi.
 K487.E3 P37 2013 REFERENCE.